lesterw53679/gitHubActions-demo/readme-Lester.txt

     git commit -m "branch example commit 2" git push origin changeBranch

-10. Go back to GitHub and do a compare and pull, this will trigger the
+10. Merge Branch: Go back to GitHub and do a compare and pull, this will trigger the select the branch you want to merge into the main branch compare the differences, check that we have successfully passed all the tests

 on:
   pull_request: [push, workflow_dispatch]